 In most parks, backcountry camping is only permitted in designated backcountry camping areas although in some parks, wilderness camping is permitted.
 Check the BC Parks website if wilderness camping is permitted in each park.

 Camping Fees: Backcountry fees are applied on a per person basis, are payable upon registration and are non-transferable.
 Children under six years of age are free.
-See the BC Parks fee schedule for more information.
+See the Backcountry Permit Registration System and Park User Fees [PDF] for more information.
 Always remember to camp with a permit and where permitted.

 Campfires: Campfires are prohibited in many backcountry areas, particularly those containing alpine and sub-alpine areas, or other sensitive environments.
 Pack a portable stove for cooking.
 Do not use natural resources from the park to make a fire even if a fire ring is present.
 Check the BC Parks website before you go into your favourite location and be prepared for campfire bans.

 In some backcountry parks, campfires are permitted, but only in the fire rings provided.

 In other locations, where campfires are permitted and fire rings are not available, please ensure you follow these guidelines:

 - Prepare your campfire by removing all leaves, twigs and other flammable material from an area extending at least 30 centimetres around the fire

 - Scrape or dig down to mineral soil

 - Build your campfires at least three metres from any log, stump, snag, standing tree or wooden structure